treedomtrees/graphql-auth-opa/README.md

 ## OPA policy input

-This plugin queries OPA providing the following properties as `input`
+This plugin queries OPA providing the following properties as `input`:

 - `headers` the headers object, this require a context request forwarding
 - `parent` the GraphQL parent object of the field/object which got queried